 Each of these parallel perceptions has shared knowledge that contributes to, guides, and challenges past studies, and directs current findings about the tusk.
 By integrating their observations at every step of this investigation, a more complete understanding of the functional significance of the tusk was revealed.

-The Explorers Club, World Center for Exploration awards prestigious "Flag" to expeditions in 2003 through 2012. |
+The Explorers Club, World Center for Exploration awarded the prestigious "Flag" to expeditions in 2002 through 2012.

 Photography by Joseph Meehan, Gretchen Freund, Clint Wright, Glenn Williams and Cortney Watt.